“Few occasions in life are more hopeful than when musicians team up to form ensembles.”

 - Would you structure yourselves as an egalitarian group, a leader-run ensemble, or some sort of hybrid?

-- What’s your mission?
-That is, what sorts of music would you perform, and how would you brand yourselves?
+- What’s your group mission?
+That is, what styles of music would you perform, where would you play, what would be your group identity, and what’s your ultimate goal as an ensemble?

 - Where and when would you rehearse?